 In this class we will study the American Revolution in its global context.
-We’ll spend the first 2/3 of the class examining America’s colonial history and the circumstances in Europe that led this breakaway group of feisty upstarts to insist on creating their own country, independent of kings and queens and taxation without representation.
+We’ll spend the first half of the class examining America’s colonial history from 1776 to 1789, specifically the circumstances which led this breakaway group of feisty upstarts to insist on creating their own country, independent of kings and queens and taxation without representation.

 But we’ll also look at those who were wary of this new American project — most notably enslaved Africans and the Native population, who accurately predicted that independence from Britain would hurt their cause more than it would help.
 How do we reconcile this understanding of our history?